sunnyeyles/Docker-Testing/readme.md

 # Docker Project

-- When `execute.sh` is executed, 4 containers are created
+- When `execute.sh` is executed, 4 containers are built